The Rise of Nationalism in Europe

 - After a failed revolt led by Wolfe Tone and his United Irishmen (1798), Ireland was forcibly incorporated into the United Kingdom in 1801.

-- The symbols of the new Britain – the British flag (Union Jack), the national anthem (God Save Our Noble King), the English language – were promoted.
+- The symbols of the new Britain – the British flag (Union Jack), the national anthem (God Save Our Noble King), and the English language – were promoted.

 Visualizing the Nation